 Of all the great experiences I have had in the mountains over the last 30 years it’s the people I have met during that time that form the fondest memories.
 I love chatting to someone on the phone who is totally new to adventure travel, decides to join an expedition and then climbs a big mountain six months later.
 The confidence and perspective the experience gives them has a big impact on their lives which gives me so much satisfaction.
 It’s also amazing to see those of you who catch the adventure bug go on to climb mountain after mountain, exploring the world in this wonderful and sustainable way.

 I’m incredibly grateful for the fantastic team we have built up over the years.
 Not only are they some of the most talented outdoor professionals in the world they are also great people.
-It makes me so happy and proud when repeat customers call us to ask when and where their favourite expedition leader is scheduled to travel to next and then joins that expedition.

 Safety is so important to me and something I will never cut corners on.
 My dad is a GP and he and I have been on countless expeditions together over the years.
 His experience and training got us out of so many sticky situations and having that skill set on trips always seemed essential to me.
 Like the time he put my friend Michael on an IV drip in Ladakh in 2011, which meant he recovered fast enough to avoid an evacuation.
 Having expedition doctors with us everywhere we go is so important and something we are committed to so you and your family can have peace of mind, no matter where you are in the world.